 The Board and management regularly review and monitor the key risks involved in running and operating the business.
 The future success of the Group is dependent on the Board's ability to implement its strategy.
-The model for the future development of the Group is reliant on its ability to achieve a critical mass of customers either through organic Satellite Customers growth, building infrastructure for Fixed Wireless and 5G Customers, and its ability to derive revenue from these customers by providing excellent technical support, a value-added customer service, solution delivery and operational gearing.
-The table below sets out a number of the material risks together with relevant mitigating factors, with the risk rating explained on page 28.
+The model for the future development of the Group is reliant on its ability to achieve a critical mass of customers either through organic or inorganic customers growth, in Satellite, Fixed Wireless and 5G and its ability to derive revenue from these customers by providing excellent technical support, a value-added customer service, solution delivery and operational gearing.
+The table below sets out a number of the material risks together with relevant mitigating factors, with the risk rating explained on page 24.